 - Bring a torch or, if you don´t have one, take a waterproof cover for your cell phone with you.

-Although the dive center ´Chilled Out Divers´, is not running scuba dives anymore, what I found is that there are two dive centers operating at the time of writing.
-Because they might change, depending on the season and the amount of interest, make sure you check directly with them before you go there.
-As far as I´m correct, there´s one dive center in the luxury ´Koh Mook Sivalai Beach Resort´ (I receive a small commission on your purchase through the link), called Pro Scuba Diving Service.
-You can check out their website for availability and prices: http://www.trangscubadiving.com/contact/ The divecenter ´Princess Divers´ is located in the Charlies Beach Resort, close to Had Farang Beach.
-It is said to offer scuba diving from PADI courses to fun dives.
+Although the diving centre ´Chilled Out Divers´, is not running scuba dives anymore, I found that there are two dive centers operating at the time of writing.
+Because this information might change, and it is also season depending, please make sure you check yourself before going there.
+As far as I´m still correct, there´s one scuba dive center in the luxury ´Koh Mook Sivalai Beach Resort´ (I receive a small commission on your purchase through the link), called Pro Scuba Diving Service.
+You can check out their website for availability and prices.
+The dive school ´Princess Divers´ is located in the Charlies Beach Resort, close to Had Farang Beach.
+It is said to offer scuba diving for certified divers and offers PADI courses too.

-- Please make sure to check information before you go, if you´re planning to do some diving on Koh Muk.
-Lately things have changed and a dive center closed down so it´s a bit unsure what is happening in the future.
-So make sure to contact the dive centers to check what´s available and it might also be season dependent.
+- Please make sure to check information before you go, if you’re planning to do some scuba diving on Koh Mook.
+Things can change quickly on tranquil islands like Koh Mook.
+Dive Centers sometimes change names or owners.
+So make sure to contact the dive centres to check what´s available and it might also be season dependent.
 The last information was updated in April 2020.

-Other then just crossing the island on the proper roads, which I already highly enjoyed, you can do a few proper jungle tracking hikes on Koh Mook.
+Other than just crossing the island on the proper roads, which I already highly enjoyed, you can do a few proper jungle track hikes on Koh Mook.
 I name the following routes from staying at Koh Mook Garden Beach Resort, since the map on the photo shows the routes from there, on the right, close to the jetty if you can read this ´treasure hunting´-map!
 If you stay in the area of Had Farang Beach (Charlie Beach), you can add another 20 to 30 minutes from Had Farang Beach to Koh Mook Garden Beach Resort.

 You can hike to the viewpoint which will take you over 45 minutes and a part of it is pretty steep.
-Make sure to wear hiking boots or proper sandals, I can not recommend to do this on flipflops.
+Make sure to wear hiking boots or proper sandals, I can not recommend doing this on flipflops.
 It can get a bit slippery with loose stones on a steep gradient.
-A nice time to do this hike if for sunset or sunsire.
+A nice time to do this hike is sunset or sunrise.
 Expect monkeys and snakes!

 This trail is through a very tightly grown jungle.
-It might be recommended to put closed shoes for this one.
-There are no motortaxi´s or whatsoever allowed in this part of the island, this is pure nature.
-After hiking for about 1.30 hrs, you´ll arrive at a precious beach.
+It might be recommended to put on closed shoes for this hike.
+There are no motor taxi’s or whatsoever allowed in this part of the island, this is pure nature.
+After hiking for about 1.30 hrs, you’ll arrive at a precious beach, called Sabai Beach.